 Am I a hipster?
 Does it matter if I am?
 Why was I so shocked and appalled when she told me that I was?

 The internet is thick with hipster hate these days.
 Witness the blog unhappy hipsters.
 Or hipster puppies.
-Or look at this f*cking hipster.
 Why is it so much fun – and so socially acceptable – to hate on this particular group of people?